 It is not illegal to have a nominee director.
 According to the current legislation, the Companies House keeps records of all directors, shareholders and persons with significant control, including nominee persons.

-Cost of a nominee director from Imperial & Legal – from £2,000 a year.
+The cost of a nominee director service from Imperial & Legal is from £2,000 per annum.

 Nominee shareholder usually comes hand in hand with a nominee director.
 By using both of these services, your presence will not be required in the UK, even in dealings with banks.

-Cost of a nominee shareholder – from £300 a year.
+The cost of a nominee shareholder service is from £300 per annum.

 If your company trades in Great Britain but you are not here full-time, you might want to appoint a representative to manage your business bank account in your name, to make payments as and when instructed by you.